marsiitr/Smartwatch/README.md

     -	Output capability better than other (like- LEAD TYPE, NiMH, etc.)
     -	Higher power to size ratio

+## How to simulate smartwatch in proteus
+  - Install proteus and arduino IDE and all the required libraries.
+  - Make the arrangement of all component according to the schematic.
+  - Copy the code kept in src folder to the arduino and compile it.
+  - Now copy the hex file location after compiling and paste it in edit component of arduino nano in Proteus.
+  - Now run the simulation.

 ## Cost Structure
 | Components  | Cost (in Rupees) |